J. Sella Martin

 John Sella Martin (September 27, 1832 – August 11, 1876) escaped slavery in Alabama and became an influential abolitionist and pastor in Boston, Massachusetts.
-He was an activist for equality before the American Civil War and travelled to England to lecture against slavery.
+He was an activist for equality before the American Civil War and travelled to Britain to lecture against slavery.
 When he returned, he preached in Presbyterian churches in Washington, D.C.

 After the American Civil War, Martin returned to the South, working during the Reconstruction era in education in Alabama and Mississippi.
 A Republican, he became a politician in Louisiana and in 1872 was elected to the state legislature from Caddo Parish.
 In that year, the gubernatorial election was fiercely disputed, and the state legislature was ultimately taken over by the Democrats, en route to regaining control of the state government.
 Martin had an appointed position with the US Post Office and also wrote for the Louisianian newspaper.

 Early years

 John Sella Martin was born into slavery in 1832 in Charlotte, North Carolina.
 His mother was a slave, and his father was her white master.
 Under the principle of partus sequitur ventrem, adopted by Virginia in 1662 and later other colonies in slave law, children of slave mothers took her status and were born into slavery, regardless of who their father was and what proportion of European ancestry they had.
 This gave rise to many mixed-race slaves, some of majority-white ancestry.
 At the age of six Martin, his mother and his only sister were taken to Columbus, Georgia where they were sold.
 His mother and sister were purchased by one man and John Sella Martin was purchased by a free black man named Horace King.

 His new owner was an old bachelor.
 Martin served him in the capacity of a valet de chambre until the age of eighteen.
 They resided together in one of the principal hotels in Columbus, and Martin was given the opportunity to learn how to read and write, as well as be exposed to a more worldly view (as opposed to being an agricultural worker).
 He met travelers from throughout the United States and Canada staying at the hotel, as well as their servants.